Shirley Community Primary School

 Our Designated Lead for Safeguarding is: John Cattermole, Headteacher

-Designated Persons for Safeguarding are: Sophie Nixon, Pastoral and Welfare Officer; Fiona Willis, Senior Inclusion Officer; Suzanne Wernham, Deputy Head.
+Designated Persons for Safeguarding are: Shelly Thomas, Pastoral and Welfare Officer, Jess Pickering, Senior Inclusion Officer and Suzanne Wernham, Deputy Headteacher.

-Our Designated Safeguarding Lead for Early Years is Liz Pickering, Pre-School Leader.
+Our Designated Safeguarding Lead for Early Years is Liz Pickering, Pre-School Manager.

 Governor with responsibility for Safeguarding is: Sally Birse.